 Add a gentle shadow to the right side of our cunning foxie.

-7. Create Icons With Long Shadows
+7. How to Create Icons With Long Shadows

 Now that we have six flat-style animal portraits, let’s place them on a set of colorful circles, creating icons.